 This presentation provides the latest research and information available on prevention, effective intervention techniques, legal responsibilities, procedures to follow during and after a bullying incident.
 As educators, your role in helping to identity, help and stop bullying is crucial.
 About half of children live with a single parent who are most likely juggling a busy daily schedule and may not have the time to provide daily guidance if their child is experiencing bullying at school.
 In some cases, you are the most important influence for a child that can help them heal their pain and get themselves out of a bullying situation.
 We provide a practical guide to provide a bully-free and safe environment for all at your schools.

 Unfortunately 1 out of every 5 seniors get bullied at senior centers.
 Our presentation for seniors focus on non-judgement, empathy, friendship, compassion, tolerance and inclusion, while emphasizing understanding and acceptance towards all abilities, sexual orientations, races, ethnicities and religions.

 Because what you CAN do matters!
 Say NO to bullying and YES to kindness!

 Learn ways to put an end to bullying, start your day with thoughts and words of kindness and how to put it into action throughout the day!!

-We have done custom presentations for a diverse group of kids and adults, have combined presentations for teen and parents, parents and educators, school counselors and teachers, Boys and Girls club/after school presentations for students or staff, Churches, workplace and many more.
-Please let us know your needs and we can do a presentation to address your unique audience.
+custom presentations are available for a diverse group of kids and adults, combined presentations for teen and parents, parents and educators, school counselors and teachers, Boys and Girls club/after school presentations for students or staff, Churches, workplace and many more.
+Please let us know your needs and we'll provide a presentation that addresses your unique audience.